Novia-RDI-Seafaring/FMUiL/README.md

 # dev notes

+## tasks
 1) universal clock
-2) zero order hold, signals hold their value constant until changed
 3) state machines
 4) add to value

+## in progress

+2) zero order hold, signals hold their value constant until changed
+goal: make the fmus work with a universal time for example fmu1 has a timestep of 0.5 seconds while fmu2 has a step of t=1sec

+we have a universal clock and timestep

+it should loop around the whole thing and whenever enough time has passed we update our values

+solution:

+every server should have
+- server time
+- fmu time
+- receive system time

+through these we can get the time from the system and update server time then we check if (server time - fmu time >= step) if that's true we make a step to the fmu

+to do this we'll be calling the fmu step function while passing in the server time variable

+## done